apache/solr/README.md

 # Welcome to the Apache Solr project!
 -----------------------------------

-Solr is the popular, blazing fast open source search platform for all your enterprise, e-commerce, and analytics needs, built on [Apache Lucene](https://lucene.apache.org/).
+Solr is the blazing-fast, open source, multi-modal search platform built on [Apache Lucene](https://lucene.apache.org/).
+It powers full-text, vector, and geospatial search at many of the world's largest organizations.

 For a complete description of the Solr project, team composition, source code repositories, and other details, please see the Solr web site at